hazelcast/hazelcast/hazelcast-documentation/src/RestClient.md

 bar
 ```

-As you can see, GET call returned value, its length and also the MIME type (`text/plain`) since POST call sample shown above included the MIME type.
+This GET call returned a value, its length, and also the MIME type (`text/plain`) since the POST call example shown above included the MIME type.

 It will return the following if there is no mapping for the given key: